Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Navigation**
 I have decoded to use a traditional navigation bar with links displaying to the relevant users.
-Not logged in users will see - Home, Login and Register Users will see - Home, Logout, New Blog, Profile
-Admin users will see - Home, Logout, New Blog, Profile and manage categories.
+Not logged in users will see - Home, Login and Register Logged in users will see - Home, Logout, New Blog, Profile Admin users will see - Home, Logout, New Blog, Profile and manage categories.

 The Navigation bar collapses into a hamburger icon which users are familiar with on mobile devices.